California jobless rate dips half-percentage point to 6.5%

 Among other impacts, that forced airlines to cancel holiday flights, businesses to keep employees working from home and schools to revert to online teaching.
 It also prompted more parents to remain home and added to what has become known as the “great resignation” phenomenon.

 California’s 6.5% jobless rate is down from 9.3% a year ago as the state added nearly a million jobs since December 2020, the state’s Employment Development Department reported.
-The hiring boost last month still trails an October surge that added nearly 97,000 new jobs.
+The hiring boost last month still trails an average gain of 97,200 jobs in earlier months last year until a slowing in November and now December.

 The hard-hit leisure and hospitality sector led last month’s increase by adding more than 15,000 jobs, with significant gains in food services and drinking places, the department said, despite pressures from the latest omicron wave.